Koverse/documentation/docs/source/usage/transforms.rst

 You will now be taken to the detail view for the output data set, 'Bank After Hours Working', on the settings tab.
 We'll walk through running this transform in the next section.

+.. _ConfigureTransformWindows:

-Configuring Transform Sliding Time Windows
+Configure Transform Sliding Time Windows
 ------------------------------------------

 Transform sliding time windows allow the transform to only process data that was created within a specific time window.